 The primary entities responsible for implementing the Hazard Mitigation Plan are the Alcona County Board of Commissioners and the Alcona County Emergency Management Coordinator.
-The Local Emergency Management Committee (LEPC) is organized under Michigan SARA Title III Program and meets on a regular basis to carryout its duties.
+The Local Emergency Management Committee (LEPC) is organized under the Superfund Amendment and Reauthorization Act-Title III Program and meets on a regular basis to carry out its duties.
 This plan recommends the committee expand its role to function as the County Hazard Mitigation Committee to oversee implementation of the plan.
-The Alcona County Emergency Management Coordinator will function as the county staff person to provide program administration and project oversight.
-The HMC developed a five year action list of projects from the mitigation strategies in the Alcona County Hazard Mitigation Plan each year at their annual meeting, determine what projects have been accomplished and add new projects to the five year action list.
+The Alcona County Emergency Management Coordinator will function as the county staff person to provide program administration and project oversight, and therefore must coordinate with the county board of commissioners.
+The HMC developed a five year action list of projects from the mitigation strategies in the Alcona County Hazard Mitigation Plan.
+The HMC should review the Hazard Mitigation Plan each year, determine what projects have been accomplished and add new projects to the five year action list.
 The Hazard Mitigation Committee should identify steps needed to complete a chosen project, such as funding sources, staff and agencies required to complete the project, timelines and overall project costs.
 It should be understood, that additional emergency management staff time will be required to assist the HMC in completing its mission.

-Since the Hazard Mitigation Committee is a sub committee of the Alcona County LEPC, it will function, as does the LEPC, under the umbrella of the Alcona County Board of Commissioners.
-Members of the HMC must be members of the LEPC, who in turn are appointed by the County Board.
-Staff support will be provided by the Alcona County Emergency Management office which functions as a county department and therefore the program must coordinate with the County Board of Commissioners.
+Since the Hazard Mitigation Committee is a standing committee of the Alcona County LEPC, it will function, as does the LEPC, under the umbrella of the Alcona County Board of Commissioners.
+Members of the HMC are primarily members of the LEPC, who in turn are appointed by the State Emergency Response Commission, upon concurrence with the LEPC Executive Committee which includes representation from the Alcona County Board of Commissioners, Alcona County Emergency Coordinator, LEPC Chair, and a majority of LEPC members.
 Local units of government, county departments, and local, state and federal agencies will have the ability to propose and sponsor projects from the Hazard Mitigation Plan.
 Coordinating with the HMC will support plan implementation and allow the committee to monitor progress and determine timing and scope of plan revisions.